Marijuana and Sex: Hot and Steamy Connection Explained

-The relationship between pot and sexuality goes a long way and is not as charming as you might think.
+The relationship between marijuana and sex goes a long way and is not as charming as you might think.
 While some stories portray sensual symbiosis, others may argue that weed can crush your libido like a sledgehammer.

 A Short History of Cannabis and Sex

-Later, in ancient Egypt, cannabis was mixed with honey and introduced vaginally to relieve cramps.
-This is also where we find the first written records of the relationship between marijuana and sex drive.
-In addition, hemp seeds were originally used to influence fertility in men.
+- In ancient Egypt, cannabis was mixed with honey and introduced vaginally to relieve cramps.
+This is where we find the first written records of the relationship between marijuana and sex drive.
+In addition, hemp seeds were initially used to influence fertility in men.

-Western medicine also used marijuana for sex-related problems.
-In the 17th and 18th centuries, physicians mixed pulverized cannabis with other herbs to produce combined drugs.
-Furthermore, with the medical use of marijuana, sex-related issues were clarified and studied.
+- In the 17th and 18th centuries, doctors mixed pulverized cannabis with other herbs to produce combined drugs.

-In Central Europe, in the 19th century, tinctures with cannabis were widely used for breast swelling, menstrual problems, and childbirth difficulties.
-Court physicians prepared concoctions for wealthy women which were used as a form of sexual relief during first-night intercourse.
+- In Central Europe, in the 19th century, tinctures with cannabis were widely used for breast swelling, menstrual problems, and childbirth difficulties.

-In order to asses the topic of marijuana and sex, we have to consider both medical and experiential aspects of the herb.
+To assess marijuana effects on sex, we have to consider both medical and experiential aspects of the herb.

 It is a well-known fact that the chemicals in marijuana plants have significant physiological actions.
 Cannabinoids bind to endocannabinoid receptors and interfere with their main function — homeostasis maintenance.